-- Then make sure you have all the required documents to make a claim.
-These might include copies of your trip bookings, receipts of personal items, police reports for incidents, medical or hospital documents and proof of non-refund from providers like hotels.
+- First, make sure you have all the required documents to make a claim.
+Amongst others these might include copies of your trip bookings, receipts of personal items, police reports for incidents, medical or hospital documents, and proof of non-refund from providers like hotels.

-- Once you’ve got all the information you need to make a claim, just head to our website and fill out our simple online form.
+- Once you’ve got all the information you need to make a claim, just head to our website and fill out our online form.
 The final step is posting your supporting documents to us.
 We’ll take it from there!
-You’ll receive an email confirmation once we receive your claims documents and we’ll keep you informed of how long it is likely to take to process your claim.
+You’ll receive an email confirmation once we receive your claims documents and we’ll keep you of how long it is likely to take to process your claim.

 Tips for staying safe overseas

 Ideally, your travel will go off without a hitch and you won’t need to claim for any lost phones, damaged laptops, cancelled flights or bumps and bruises.
 They best way to avoid setbacks like these is to brush up on your travel safety.